Dr. Dave's answers to frequently-asked questions (FAQs), mostly from the AZB discussion forum

 What this does is to offer even more stability, and, in the case of the index-pressing-down-upon-the-middle finger bridge type, a naturally vertical "V"-channel without lifting the palm of the hand in the air nor any need for "scrunching."
 I use this for power draw shots, because folding that middle finger under the hand lowers the bridge close to the table surface, and because of its stability, you can really crank on the draw shots with little fear of miscuing, because the apex of the "V"-channel itself is resting on the table surface.

-Is a longer bridge better?
+Is a longer bridge and stroke better?

 Bridge length issues are described and demonstrated in the following video:

 Generally, the bridge length should match the stroke length, using a longer bridge and stroke for a power shot and a shorter bridge and stroke for a finesse shot.
 However, using a standard bridge length, and just varying the stroke length, can be comfortable for some.
 Also, using a fixed bridge length, varying the stroke length based on shot speed, can also provide a benefit of automatic stroke-error correction as a result of back-hand english (BHE) squirt compensation.